gbadev-org/tonc/content/tte.md

 #### Version 1 : pixel by pixel

-The easiest way to render glyphs to tiles is to follow the template from section 22.4..
+The easiest way to render glyphs to tiles is to follow the template from the ["Bitmapped text" section](#sec-bmp)..
 This is done in the function below.

 ```c {#cd-chr4-drawg-b1cts-a .proglist}
 //!
 Simple version of chr4 renderer.